Raviegupta/React-Practice/JavaScript/Js-CAT-B.md

 3. `Template Literals`: Template literals allow for easier string interpolation and multiline strings using backticks (`).

+4. `Rest and Spread Operators`: The rest parameter (...) allows functions to accept an indefinite number of arguments as an array.
+The spread operator (...) allows arrays and objects to be expanded into individual elements or key-value pairs.

+5. `Destructuring Assignment`: Destructuring allows for the extraction of values from arrays or objects into individual variables, making it easier to work with complex data structures.

+6. `Promises`: cleaner way to work with asynchronous code, making it easier to manage callbacks and handle errors.

-4. `Default Parameters`: Functions can now have default parameter values, which are used if no argument is provided or if the argument is undefined.
+7. `Default Parameters`: Functions can now have default parameter values, which are used if no argument is provided or if the argument is undefined.
     ```
     function greet(name = 'Anonymous') {
         console.log(`Hello, ${name}!`);